Revised New General Catalogue and Index Catalogue

 3.3 Status of identification

 Tab.
-2 - Explanation of the field S and number of entries in the Revised NGC and IC (original catalogue and added object: total = 14002)
+2 - Explanation of the field S and number of entries in the Revised NGC and IC (13226 objects from original catalogue + 731 added objects = 13957).

 S